fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 ## Multivector Fields

-As second and last example of this first tutorial we turn our attention to the logo of `ConleyDynamics.jl`.
+As second example of this first tutorial we turn our attention to the logo of `ConleyDynamics.jl`.
 It shows a simple multivector field on a simplicial complex, and both the simplicial complex `sclogo` and the multivector field `mvflogo` can be defined using the commands